Stretching improves range of motion and keeps you limber.

 Straight Leg Raise

-Building muscle strength helps stabilize weak joints.
+Build muscle strength to help support weak joints.

 Is the straight leg raise too tough?
 Do quad sets instead.
 With these you don’t raise your leg.
 Simply tighten the thigh muscles, called the quadriceps.